FGD1: Structure

 The mature human protein contains several characteristic motifs and domains that are involved in the protein's function.
-The 961 amino acid long protein has an approximate size of 106kDa.
+The 961 amino acid long protein has an approximate size of 106 kDa.
 The N-terminal is a proline-rich stretch, predicted to encode two partially overlapping src homology 3 (SH3)-binding domains, stretches from amino acid 7 – 330, followed by a DH domain (DBL homology domain), which harbors the GEF enzymatic activity, and lies between the residue 373 – 561, then a first PH domain between residues 590 – 689, a FYVE zinc finger domain (named after the four proteins it was found in Fab1, YOTB, Vac1, and EEA1) between residues 730 – 790, and a second PH domain between residues 821 – 921.